Chronic Traumatic Encephalopathy

 - Do not drink and drive or get into a vehicle with someone who is under the influence.

-- Make your home safe (eg, remove items that you could easily trip over, install night lights).
+- Make your home safe; for example, remove items that you could easily trip over and install night lights.

 - Get help right away if you are in an abusive relationship.